awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

 }}
 ```

 The following condition returns `true` for principals in an account that is attached directly to the OU or any of its child OUs\.
+The previous condition is for the OU or any children\.
+The following condition is for only the children\.

 ```
 "Condition" : { "ForAnyValue:StringLike" : {